Zamioculcas: Etymology

-The genus Zamioculcas derives its name from the similarity of its foliage to that of the cycad genus Zamia and its kinship to the Araceae genus Colocasia, whose name comes from the word “culcas” or “colcas” (from an ancient Middle Eastern name), Arabic qolqas (قلقاس, /arz/), i.e. taro.
-Botanical synonyms include Caladium zamiaefolium, Zamioculcas loddigesii and Z. lanceolata.
+The genus Zamioculcas derives its name from the similarity of its foliage to that of the cycad genus Zamia and its kinship to the Araceae genus Colocasia, whose name comes from the word culcas or colcas (from an ancient Middle Eastern name), Arabic qolqas (قلقاس, /arz/), i.e. taro.

-The species name zamiifolia means "leaves like Zamia" and is formed from the botanical name Zamia and the Latin word folium, "leaf."
+The species name zamiifolia means "leaves like Zamia" and is formed from the botanical name Zamia and the Latin word folium, leaf.